-These benchmarks are embedded in the pricing of significant numbers of financial products including many loans, mortgages, bonds, derivatives, ETFs, and structured investment products.
+These benchmarks are embedded in the pricing of many financial products including loans, mortgages, bonds, derivatives, ETFs, and structured investment products.

 These changes will require the contracts of some products to be changed so that they reference the alternative Risk Free Rates.
-Regulators have stressed that this is a complex and time-consuming process and have encouraged all users of financial products to take action now to prepare.
+Regulators have stressed that this is a complex and time-consuming process and have encouraged all users of impacted financial products to take action ahead of the cessation date.

-Deutsche Bank is actively involved in industry efforts supporting transition to IBOR alternatives having taken extensive steps to prepare for the discontinuation of IBORs and is working with clients to ensure awareness of the expected changes and preparedness for transition.
+Deutsche Bank is actively involved in industry efforts supporting transition to IBOR alternatives.
+The bank has taken extensive steps to prepare for the discontinuation of IBORs and is working with clients to ensure awareness and support transition activities.

-Clients are encouraged to reach out to their relationship manager or sales representative to find out more information on how IBOR transition will impact them.
-Alternatively, please email our dedicated team at firstname.lastname@example.org.
+Clients are encouraged to reach out to their Deutsche Bank representative to discuss how IBOR transition will impact them.
+Alternatively, please email our dedicated team at IBORtransition@db.com.

-More information on the implication of IBOR transition for retail, institutional and corporate clients can be found on the individual client type pages on this site.
+More information on the implications of IBOR transition for retail, institutional and corporate clients can be found on the individual client type pages on this site.